MathieuLeocmach/pyboo/doc/intro.rst

 This quantity is the result of :meth:`~boo.boo.product` divided by ``ql(qlm1) * ql(qlm2)``.
 The similarity between all neighbouring particles can be obtained from :meth:`~boo.boo.bond_normed_product`.

 Typical use: when :math:`s_6(i,j)` is larger than a threshold value (typically 0.7) the bond can be considered crystalline.
 A particle is considered crystalline when it has at least 7 crystalline bonds.
 See Auer & Frenkel, J.Chem.Phys.
-(2004) doi: 10.1063/1.1638740.
+(2004) `doi: 10.1063/1.1638740 <https://doi.org/10.1063/1.1638740>`_.
 This procedure is implemented in :meth:`~boo.boo.x_particles`.

-In a more continuous manner, the crystallinity parameter is defined as the average of the cross products over the neighbours, see Russo & Tanaka, Sci Rep. (2012) doi:10.1038/srep00505.
+In a more continuous manner, the crystallinity parameter is defined as the average of the cross products over the neighbours, see Russo & Tanaka, Sci Rep. (2012) `doi:10.1038/srep00505 <https://doi.org/10.1038/srep00505>`_.

 .. math:: C_\ell(i) = \frac{1}{N_i} \sum_{j=0}{N_i} s_\ell (i,j)